jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/10-Build Configuration.md

 ## Build Configuration
 ----------------------

 Jerkar builds are configurable.
-Build definition classes can retrieve values defined at runtime by reading :
+Build classes can retrieve values defined at runtime by reading :

 * environment variables
 * system properties